orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 * [NQC - Not Quite C website](http://bricxcc.sourceforge.net/nqc/) - The home of the NQC programming language for the RCX and is maintained by its author.
 This contains all the downloads and the documentation to use the software.
 * [Lego MindStorms: Programming with NQC - O'Reilly Media](http://www.oreillynet.com/pub/a/network/2000/02/25/mindstorms/NQC.html) -  This is a superb illustrated guide to getting started using NQC to program your Mindstorms RCX.
 * [Advanced Programming With NQC](http://www.eng.iastate.edu/twt/Courses/Undergrad/packet/appendix/advanced.htm) - course notes from a university module covering robots, where NQC has been used by the students to program their RCX's.
-It explains each of the elements of the NQC language.
+The course notes explain each of the elements of the NQC language.
 * [Lego Robot Pages - NQC Tutorials](http://people.cs.uu.nl/markov/lego/) - a set of NQC tutorials translated into many human languages.

 ### Even more NQC info

 NQC is a deep a powerful tool for the RCX.
-While a subset of the C language, it has enough to accomplish fairly complicated tasks with the robot kit.
-However, getting the best of it requires either great experience, or having a good book to use as a guide, a tutorial or just a reference to keep handy.
+While a subset of the C language, NQC has enough to accomplish fairly complicated tasks with the robot kit.
+However, getting the best of NQC requires either great experience, or having a good book to use as a guide, a tutorial or just a reference to keep handy.

 Little beats being able to go step by step through a book, or rifle through to find exactly what you needed to solve a problem.